-- 2. Describe and evaluate the interaction between the administrators of the sites used for clinical practice and the school administration.
-Does the level of cooperation promote the education of students? - D. Information Resources and Library Services - 1.
-Evaluate the print and non-print holdings of the library as a resource for students, graduate students, and faculty members. - 2.
+D. Information Resources and Library Services

+- 1. Evaluate the print and non-print holdings of the library as a resource for medical students, graduate students, and faculty members. - 2.
 Comment on the adequacy of information technology services, particularly as they relate to undergraduate and graduate education.
-Are the information systems of the school and major clinical affiliates sufficiently well integrated to ensure achievement of the programme's missions?
+Are the information systems of the medical school and major clinical affiliates sufficiently well integrated to ensure achievement of medical school missions?
 Note any problems. - 3.
 Evaluate the usability and functional convenience of the library.
 Are the hours appropriate?
 Is assistance available?
 Is study space adequate?
 Are resources, such as computers and audio-visual equipment, adequate? - 4.
-Assess the library and information technology staff contributions to the education of students and the professional development of faculty members in the following areas: - Teaching specific skills, such as instruction in computer usage and bibliographic search, retrieving and managing information. - Interaction with the curriculum committee to coordinate various library and information resources with planned curricular design.
+Assess the library and information technology staff contributions to the education of medical students and the professional development of faculty members in the following areas: - Teaching specific skills, such as instruction in computer usage and bibliographic search, retrieving and managing information. - Interaction with the curriculum committee to coordinate various library and information resources with planned curricular design.